ANALYTICS SOLUTIONS2025-10-09

 Today, we are in the V-3 era – the age of truly data-empowered.
 Data has become more democratic as Enterprises have started allowing employees at various levels to explore and analyze data literally from their desktops or on their hand-held devices.
 V-3 (b) is the part where the self-service BI models come in.

-They empower the line employee to find patterns in his data, find context, and collaborate with other team members to effectively realize the maximum value provided by the insights.
+They empower line employees to identify patterns in their data, gain context, and collaborate with other team members to realize the maximum value provided by the insights effectively.

-According to one survey, BARC BI Trend Monitor 2017one of the reasons why companies are increasingly starting to adopt self-service solutions is to address the crucial challenge faced by many departments – to have access to data and information anytime, anywhere.
+According to the BARC BI Trend Monitor 2017 survey, one reason companies are increasingly adopting self-service solutions is to address the crucial challenge faced by many departments: having access to data and information anytime, anywhere.

 5 Reasons Why Enterprise Needs to Adopt Self-service Analytics

-Collaborative: Self-service tools help ratchet up the collaboration between all departments – from IT to Sales.
+Collaborative: Self-service tools help enhance collaboration between all departments – from IT to Sales.

 The democratization of data is expected to tear down office hierarchies as we know them today.
-Different departments will work more as one fluid team within a company.
+Different departments will work more like a single fluid team within a company.

 Agile: Traditional BI delivery models do not offer the level of agility that today’s global business environment demands.